 Rajasthan—the Land of Kings—is truly a king among the lands!
 Be it eco-tourism, Wildlife Sanctuary Tourism or Spiritual Tourism, this state remains an unparalleled destination for tourists of all kinds.
+Visiting any national park in Rajasthan is a treat for adventure travellers.
 It ranks among the top tourist spots in the Indian subcontinent even among the tens and thousands of foreign tourists as well.
 It is not an exaggeration to say that no foreign tourist to India returns their respective homes without visiting Rajasthan.

-Several National Parks in Rajasthan are the centre of attraction and thus see millions of tourists throughout the year.
-Rajasthan is a land of extravagant palaces and forts apart from being equally famous for its exquisite flora and fauna.
+Several National Parks in Rajasthan are the centre of attraction and thus see millions of tourists throughout the year and there are 20 total national parks in Rajasthan.
 Also known for its rich culture and heritage, there are many things on display even to this day.
-Its vibrant traditions are a treat to watch and savour.
-Valour and spirit of nationalism runs through this land and in its people.
+Its vibrant traditions are a treat to watch and savor.
+Valor and spirit of nationalism run through this land and in its people.

 Top 7 National Parks In Rajasthan

-Though the western part of Rajasthan are barren desert lands, the rest of the land are are fertile and home to exquisite species of birds and animals.
+Rajasthan is home to exquisite species of birds and animals, and if you are looking for how many national parks are there in Rajasthan, we have compiled 7 for you to read about.
 To preserve such endangered animals, the state has developed a large number of Sanctuaries and National Parks.
-All National Parks in Rajasthan are famous for unique things and attract tourists from all over the world.
-While it’s a big ask to list out all the numerous National Parks located in Rajasthan, the listicle below focuses on the best national parks in Rajasthan which you must visit during your tour.
+While it’s a big ask to list out all the numerous escapades, the listicle below focuses on the best national parks in Rajasthan which you must visit during your tour.

-This sprawling National Park in Rajasthan is spread over 282 sq. km.
+The sprawling National Park stretches over 282 sq. km.
 It had been originally established as the Sawai Madhopur Game Sanctuary by the Indian Government in the year 1955.
 But later, it was converted into Project Tiger Reserve in the year 1973 with the declaration of it to become a National Park from November 1980.
 The adjoining forest area was declared as the Sawai Man Singh Sanctuary and Keladevi Sanctuary respectively.

 The terrain in this National Park in Rajasthan is of twin nature.
 At some places, dry deciduous forest area stretches across miles – while a few green grassy meadows can also be witnessed here.
 The park offers adventurous Safari rides where tourists need to book well in advance.
 Usually, such rides start at fixed times of 6.30 AM and 2.30 PM every day of the week.